Matii178/Sensors_Libraries/README.md

 # Sensors_Libraries
-Various sensor libraries for STM32 -> whatever I have nearby.
-Soon I will try to create as many as I can for a sake of exercising.
-Currently focusing on: Humidity and Temperature Sensor AM2320.
+In this repository I will focus on practising "object based programming" using C within embedded systems category.
+The aim of this repository is to create as many sensors' libraries as it is neccessary to build solid fundamentals of STM32 programming.

+**Libraries done:**
+* AM2320 *I2C*

+**Currently focusing on:**
+* ADXL345 *SPI*